RunDevelopment/RunDevelopment.github.io/posts/2024-09-12 fast unorm/article.md

 x_8 = round(x_5 \cdot \frac{255}{31})
 $$

-And here's a direct/naive Rust implementation of this formula:
+Using floats, this translates very naturally into code.
+Here's a naive implementation of this formula in Rust:

 ```rust
 fn u5_to_u8_naive(x: u8) -> u8 {